dcurletti/Tweheat/README.md

 ### Bonus Features (TBD)
 - [ ] Make the search bar show realtime results like Twitter
 - [ ] Cool animation on dropping heat marker
-- [ ] Change the color of the map depending on the time of day
 - [ ] Switch from "Heat Map" to "Tweet Markers"- shows detailed view of tweets and their context
 - [ ] User login and allowing for tweet composition with geo tagging
-- [ ] Allow for a "replay mode", aka allowing a user to quickly replay the tweet mapping at 10x speed

 [phase-zero]: ./docs/phases/phase0.md
 [phase-one]: ./docs/phases/phase1.md